danielparks/danielparks-zsh-theme/README.md

 ## Compatibility

-To test if your terminal and font support, try `echo "⚙ ✔ ✘ ⚡"`.
+To test your terminal and font support, try `echo "⚠️  ● ⦿ ○ ✔"`.

 ## License